conda/conda/docs/source/building/environment-vars.rst

    * - ``CONDA_PY``
      - Should be ``26``, ``27``, ``33``, or ``34``.
 This is the Python version
-       used to build the package.
+       used to build the package
    * - ``CONDA_NPY``
      - Should be either ``16`` or ``17``.
-This is the NumPy version used to build the package.
+This is the NumPy version used to build the package